 My name is Douglas Wilson, and I am the chief cook and bottle washer around here.
-I am happily married to Nancy, 37 years and counting, and I have three kids and kids-in-law who all make me the right kind of proud, and I also have teeming hordes of grandchildren who come over to our house pretty regularly in order to terryhoot.
-By “teeming hordes” I mean sixteen.
+I am happily married to Nancy, coming up on 50 years, and I have three kids and kids-in-law who all make me the right kind of proud, and I also have teeming hordes of grandchildren who come over to our house pretty regularly in order to terryhoot.
+By “teeming hordes” I mean seventeen.

 Here we are, happy as anything.
 As Nancy put it the other day, it has been a “good run.”

 Let me introduce you to the basic functional layout of the blog and the social media stuff here, and then I will give you a bit more information about myself.
 You can follow me on Twitter on this wise, as King James might have said — @douglaswils.
 My Facebook page is one of those public ones, which you can find here.

 If you want to find your way to a list of books I have written, edited, and/or contributed to, they can be found here.
 Another way to get there is by clicking “Books” on the top menu bar.

 The point of this blog is pretty broad — “All of Christ for all of life.”
 In order to make that happen, we need “theology that bites back.”
 I want to advance what you might call a Chestertonian Calvinism, and to bring that attitude to bear on education, sex and culture, theology, politics, book reviews, postmodernism, expository studies, along with other random tidbits that come into my head.
 My perspective is usually not hard to discern.
 In theology I am an evangelical, postmill, Calvinist, Reformed, and Presbyterian, pretty much in that order.
 In politics, I am slightly to the right of Jeb Stuart.
 In my cultural sympathies, if we were comparing the blight of postmodernism to a vast but shallow goo pond, I would observe that I have spent many years on these stilts and have barely gotten any of it on me.